sophiakobzar/FuzzyFeud/README.md

 ## Installation

-Follow these steps to install and run the game:
+Follow these steps to install the game code so you could open it in Unity:

 1. **Clone the repository**